nathancday/sesh/README.md

 This just confirms our current session info matches the session info we saved two seconds ago, duh.
 Not a very cool use case

-##### Simulated time travel

-Close your eyes and pretend....
+### A messier case

-We need to reproduce a script we wrote back on October 1st 2016.
+We need to reproduce a script we wrote back on October 1st 2017.

 To re-create this scenario, we will re-install two common cases: